api3dao/oev-docs/docs/oev/overview/oev-auctioneer.md

 # OEV Auctioneer

-OEV Auctioneer is the off-chain system managed by API3 DAO to process auctions that happen on the OEV network.
+OEV Auctioneer is the off-chain system managed by the API3 DAO to process auctions that happen on the OEV network.
 This off-chain component is necessary, because hosting auctions fully on-chain would be extremely gas intensive and wouldn't scale performance wise.
 The correctness and honesty of OEV Auctioneer can be verified on-chain, because the logic is based solely on the [OevAuctionHouse](/oev/overview/oev-network#oevauctionhouse) contract state and events at a given time.